nrzull/mtasa-chat2/README.md

 end)

 -- listen for say/teamsay commands from console
--- may be created if useDefaultOutput was set to 'false' addEventHandler("onPlayerChat", root, function(message, messageType) -- some logic end)
+-- may be created if useCustomEventHandlers was set to 'true' addEventHandler("onPlayerChat", root, function(message, messageType) -- some logic end)

 -- listen for direct output from chat
--- may be created if useDefaultOutput was set to 'false' addEventHandler("onPlayerChat2", root, function(sender, message, messageType) if message == "ping" then exports.chat2:output(sender, "pong")
+-- may be created if useCustomEventHandlers was set to 'true' addEventHandler("onPlayerChat2", root, function(sender, message, messageType) if message == "ping" then exports.chat2:output(sender, "pong")